share424/attention-based-question-answering/readme.md

 # output: <start> where did she live? <sep> in a barn near a farm house, there lived a little white kitten <end>
 ```

-Every number that contains in the question or proposed sentence will be extracted
+Every number contains in the question or proposed sentence will be extracted

 ```python
 text = "there are 5 dogs in the house"